-Every now and then, a new celebrity is in the news after announcing her decision to remove her breast implants.
-They speak out about the importance of loving yourself the way you are, they post some Instagram pictures of “the new me,” and the public eagerly reads the related articles in tabloid magazines.
+Have you noticed how many celebrities are in the news announcing their decisions to remove their breast implants?
+They usually talk about the importance of loving yourself the way you are and they often post Instagram pictures of “the new me.”

-But most of these women aren’t just talking about body image; they are getting their implants removed because of their health.
+But most of these women aren’t just talking about body image — they are getting their implants removed because of their health.
 Breast implants can make some women so sick that removal is their best hope for feeling like themselves again.
-Several celebrities are trying to spread this information to the general public.
+Several celebrities are trying to share their experiences in order to help other women.

 Crystal Hefner, Hugh Hefner’s wife, opened up about her breast implant horror story on Facebook.
-She announced her implants had been slowly poisoning her and causing unexplained back pain, cognitive problems, constant neck and shoulder pain, recurring infections, and many other symptoms.
-Once she removed her breast implants, she instantly felt an improvement and continues to feel better.
-[Read more about her story in this Forbes article]
+She announced her implants had been slowly poisoning her and causing unexplained back pain, cognitive problems, constant neck and shoulder pain, frequent infections, and many other symptoms.
+After removing her breast implants, she instantly felt an improvement and continues to feel better.
+Read more about her story here.

 Yolanda Foster, of Real Housewives fame, removed her breast implants when she found out her silicone implants had ruptured and were leaking into her body.
 The silicone was making the symptoms of her Lyme disease even worse.
 She felt much better once she removed her implants.

 Linda Blair, actress in the horror movie The Exorcist, described her experience with breast implants as a nightmare.
 After removing her implants, she advocated for the FDA to make sure breast implants are actually studied to be safe.